jossello/AI-PMO-Stack/README.md

 ## Pilot Set-Up

-This pilot was intentionally created using AI-assisted tooling to explore how AI can accelerate PMO design while preserving human accountability.

-### AI-Assisted Base Generation
+This repository began as a one-day experiment to test whether AI-enabled program management benefits from separating structured execution from organizational memory.

+The pilot intentionally uses lightweight tools and minimal automation:

+- **Airtable** for structured execution and tracking
+- **Obsidian** for decisions, notes, and context
+- **AI** for summarization and structured extraction
+- **Humans** for prioritization, approval, and accountability

-An AI builder was used to generate the initial Airtable schema with the following constraints:
+The initial Airtable schema was generated using AI-assisted tooling with explicit constraints:

-- Lightweight one-day pilot
-- No automations
+- One-day pilot, not production software
 - No autonomous agents
+- No automated decision-making
-- Human approval for all decisions
+- Human review required for all decisions
-- Support for intake, experiments, and decisions

-The goal was not to automate program management, but to test whether structured execution and organizational memory improve decision-making.
+The goal is to explore whether combining organizational memory, AI-assisted intelligence, and human judgment improves execution across complex programs.

+> **AI assists.
+Humans approve.**

 See [Airtable Base Builder Prompt](prompts/airtable-base-builder.md).